Home

 This information only applies to two storey houses where the new storey is not more than 50sq m and does not create more than two habitable rooms and the existing ridge is not raised.

-Minimum Requirements are listed below for accessing the second floor
+Minimum Requirements for the loft conversion regulation rules are listed below for accessing the second floor

 1) Does the staircase discharge to a final exit?